Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 * Path and directory key
 * Valid federation token with write access to the VOLUME
-* Public key pub1 of the other identity
+* Contact info of the other identity

 ### Process

 1. Insert the share info in the index metadata file, increment the version, set the device id and upload it
-1. Notify the other identity about the new share with a drop message that includes the directory key
+1. Notify the other identity about the new share with a drop message.

 ## Unsharing a directory